skalpt/ski-clock-neo/replit.md

    - **SSID:** `SkiClock-Setup`
    - **Password:** `configure`
 2. Connect to this network with your phone/computer
-3. A captive portal will open automatically (or navigate to `192.168.4.1`)
+3. A captive portal will open automatically
 4. Select your WiFi network and enter the password
-5. The device will save credentials and restart
+5. The device will save credentials and connect

-6. Future boots will connect automatically to your WiFi
+### Advanced WiFi Features
+- **Multiple Network Support**: Add multiple WiFi networks - the device automatically tries them in order
+- **Always Accessible Portal**: The configuration portal remains available even when connected
+  - Connect to `SkiClock-Setup` at any time to switch networks or add new ones
+- **Auto-Reconnect**: Temporary WiFi dropouts are handled gracefully with background retry
+- **Network Roaming**: Device automatically connects to the strongest available stored network

 ### Normal Operation
 - The display cycles through digits 0-9 every 2 seconds
-- WiFi credentials are stored permanently
+- All WiFi credentials are stored permanently
+- Portal accessible anytime for network management
 - Ready for OTA updates

 ## Development in Replit